Multiple Dirichlet Series and Shifted Convolutions: Appendix

 \subsection{The method}

-The proof we presented in \cite{BR-moscj} was based on the uniqueness of the triple product in representation theory of the group $\PGLR$.
+The proof we presented in \cite{BR4} was based on the uniqueness of the triple product in representation theory of the group $\PGLR$.
 We review quickly the general ideas behind our proof.
 It is based on ideas from representation theory (see the seminal book \cite{GGPS}, and also \cite{Bu}, \cite{L}).
 Namely, we use the fact that every automorphic form $\phi$ generates an automorphic representation of the group $G = \PGLR$; this means that starting from $\phi$ we produce a smooth irreducible representation of the group $G$ in a space $V$ and its realization $\nu : V \to C^{\8}(X)$ in the space of smooth functions on the automorphic space $X = \G \backslash G$ endowed with the invariant measure of the total mass one.
 We denote by $\phi_v(x)=\nu(v)(x)$ the corresponding to $v\in V$ automorphic function.
 The Maass form corresponds to a unit $K$-invariant vector $e_0\in V$, where $K=PSO (2)$ is a maximal compact connected subgroup of $G$.
-In our case, we have the family of spaces $X_\ell=\G_0(\ell N_0)\setminus G$ (we denote by $X_0=\G_0( N_0)\setminus G$), and the the corresponding family of isometries $\nu_\ell: V\to C^{\8}(X_\ell)$ of the {\it same} abstract representation of $G$.
-These are generated by old Maass forms $\phi(\ell z)$ in the same adelic representation corresponding to the Hecke-Maass form $\phi$.
+In our case, we have the family of spaces $X_\ell=\G_0(\ell N_0)\setminus G$ (we denote by $X_0=\G_0( N_0)\setminus G$), and the corresponding family of isometries $\nu_\ell: V\to C^{\8}(X_\ell)$ of the {\it same} abstract representation of $G$.
+We note that forms $\phi(\ell z)$ belong to the same {\it adelic} representation of $\PGL(\ba)$ generated the new Hecke-Maass form $\phi$.

 The triple product $c_i=\int_Y\phi\phi'\phi_idv$ extends to a $G$-equivariant trilinear form on the corresponding automorphic representations $l^{aut}:V\otimes V'\otimes V_i\to\bc$, where $V = V_\tau, V' = V_{\tau'}, V_i = V_{\lambda_i}$ .